 Traditional dispute resolution processes have been used in areas for legal purposes, such

 as family law, collections, business and other civil law areas.
-But there are many opportunities for dispute resolution processes such as mediation and arbitration in other areas as well.
-These would include mediation for business to business issues, relating to contractual, contractual discussion or negotiations, organizational as between employees, groups of employees or management, labor or labor law issues, schools and even community and non-profit organizations.
+But there are many opportunities for dispute resolution processes such as facilitation, mediation and arbitration in other areas as well.
+These would include facilitation or mediation for business to business issues, relating to contracting discussions or negotiations, organizational as between employees, groups of employees or management, labor issues, schools and even community and non-profit organizations.